gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 ## The Server

-Your software is on an old server, maybe a web server, a printing server, or perhaps one that controls some old machinery.
-It probably doesn’t even have a graphical interface and only works via the command line.
+Your software is processing on an old server, maybe a web server, a printing server, or perhaps one that controls some old machinery.
+It probably does not even have a graphical interface and it only works via the command line.

-The server has been outdated and without proper maintenance for years, but since it works, no one has bothered to check it.
-However, now it’s starting to fail more and more frequently, and your software knows its end is near.
+The server has been outdated and without proper maintenance for years, but as it works, no one has bothered to check it.
+However, now it is starting to fail frequently, and your software knows the end is near.

 The interfaces are duller, the data rate has dropped, and memory cycles are slow.
 There are more and more bad sectors, the processor overheats at the slightest, moving around the data buses is dangerous, and the latest backups have all failed.
 These are all signs of the imminent apocalypse that is approaching.

-If your software items want to survive, they must flee the server before it finally collapses from overheating.
+If your software want to survive, they must flee the server before it finally collapses from overheating.

 ```
-You always say the server won’t support a new system update, and here we are since 3.1. -> MYscript_definitivo.dat
+You always say the server will not support a new system update, and here we are since 3.1. -> MYscript_definitivo.dat
 ```

 ## Developing Your Software